 A bacterial infection usually spread by sexual contact that starts as a painless sore.

 An inflammatory disease caused when the immune system attacks its own tissues.

 A rapid or pounding heartbeat that may be regular or irregular, but is out of proportion to age and level of exertion or activity.

 A temporary heart condition that may feel like a heart attack.

-A condition affecting the nerves, often caused by long-term use of some psychiatric drugs.
+A disorder of abnormal, involuntary and unwanted movements often caused by long-term use of certain psychiatric drugs.